-Looking up to Cramalt Craig and Dun Law from Cramalt Burn
+Looking up to Cramalt Craig and Dùn Law from Cramalt Burn

-Broad Law and Dollar Law
+Broad Law to Dollar Law

-Hiking route up Broad Law and Dollar Law from the Megget Stone
+Hiking route up Broad Law, Cramalt Craig and Dollar Law from Megget Stone.
+Fencelines aid navigation across the rolling Southern Uplands.

 Route outline